 What We Like

-This water distillation unit is made with the highest quality materials.
+This water distiller is made with the highest quality materials.
 The water itself is collected in a glass container, and the body of the unit is made of stainless steel.
 There are no cheap plastic parts whatsoever.

 What We Dislike

-Compared to other water distillation units, the filtration process is kind of slow.
+Compared to other water distillers, the filtration process is kind of slow.
 It takes 5 ½ hours to produce a single gallon of water which isn’t very quick by any means whatsoever.

 What We Like

-This water distillation unit is very quiet.
+This unit is very quiet.
 Although you’ll hear small background white noise while it’s running, you’ll hardly notice it because it’s nearly silent.

 What We Dislike